RCarpus/pokedex-app/README.md

 This app will fetch data from an external API and display the data for viewing by the user.
 Currently, the app has nearly zero content, and only contains a JavaScript list of four pokemon consisting of hard-coded objects, each with four attributes.
-The script.js writes a small description of each pokemon to the screen.
+The script.js creates four buttons, which when clicked on, log the pokemon name to the console.